brouberol/dnd5e-card-generator/README.md

-# rpg-spell-card-generator
+# dnd5e-card-generator

-Scrape spell data from https://aidedd.org to generate spell cards with https://rpg-cards.vercel.app
+Scrape data from https://aidedd.org to generate spell and items cards with https://rpg-cards.vercel.app

 ## Example